openvinotoolkit/nncf/docs/compression_algorithms/Quantization.md

 Here's an [example](../../examples/classification/configs/quantization/squeezenet1_1_imagenet_mixed_int_hawq.json) of using the template in the full configuration file.

-On the initialization stage, the HAWQ algorithm chooses the most accurate mixed-precision configuration with compression ratio no less than the specified.
-The ratio is computed between **bits complexity** of fully INT8 model and mixed-precision lower-bit one.
-The bit complexity of the model is a sum of bit complexities for each quantized layer, which are a multiplication of FLOPS for the layer by a number of bits for its quantization.
-By default, the compression ratio is 1.5.
-It should be enough to compress the model with no more than 1% accuracy drop.
-But if it doesn't happen, the lower ratio can be set by `compression_ratio` parameter in the `precision` section of configuration file.

 This template uses `plateau` scheduler.
 Though it usually leads to a lot of epochs of tuning for achieving a good model's accuracy, this is the most reliable way.
 Staged quantization is an alternative approach and can be more than two times faster, but it may require tweaking of hyper-parameters for each model.
 Please refer to configuration files ending by `*_staged` for an example of this method.

-The manual mode of mixed-precision quantization is also available by explicitly setting the number of bits per layer through `bitwidth_per_scope` parameter.
+The manual mode of mixed-precision quantization is also available by explicitly setting the bitwidth per layer through `bitwidth_per_scope` parameter.

 ---